 If you decide Lightroom CC best suits the way you want to edit, organize and access your images, however, the free 20GB storage you get with the regular Photography plan will soon be used up.
 This is where the Photography plan with 1TB comes in (next section).

-To use Lightroom CC’s web-first storage properly, you need plenty of online storage space – and that’s what the 1TB plan is designed for (you can upgrade your storage capacity if you need to).
+To use Lightroom CC’s web-first storage properly, you need plenty of online storage space, and that’s what the 1TB plan is designed for (you can upgrade your storage capacity beyond this in the future if you need to).
 Obviously, cloud storage costs money, hence the price difference compared to the regular Photography plan, but this will enable you to explore all the advantages of cloud storage with Lightroom CC and you still get to use Photoshop CC as part of your subscription.
 Like the regular Photography plan, the Photography plan with 1TB also comes with Photoshop for iPad.

 Lightroom CC’s ‘web-first’ approach brings some key advantages.
 It means that your full photo library, together with all your albums and edits, is available everywhere, and you can edit and download images at their full resolution.
 What’s more, because your images are stored in the cloud, Adobe’s Sensei AI technology can automatically recognise and ‘tag’ many different kinds of subject – you may never have to plod through manual keywording again!

 In fact, if you decide Lightroom CC and web storage is the way forward, there is a third and less expensive Photography Plan just for you… see the next section.

 3. Adobe Lightroom CC plan (1TB) $9.99/£9.98 per month